NightmareXIV/Splatoon/README.md

 Detailed instructions available here: https://github.com/Eternita-S/MyDalamudPlugins

+# CHINESE PLAYERS - ATTENTION!
+Chinese fork of Dalamud currently intentionally prevents usage of Splatoon by adding it into banned plugins list.
+Banned plugin list was originally created to prevent unstable plugins from loading on updates.
+However, Chinese forkers of Dalamud decided to abuse it to attempt to prevent you from using the plugin for their personal reasons.
+Worry not - fix is coming as soon as possible!
+# I urge you to use Chinese Dalamud fork with EXTREME CARE.
+Developers who tend to abuse system functions like that ARE KNOWN TO EVENTUALLY INCLUDE MALICIOUS CODE INTO THEIR PRODUCTS.

 # FAQ
 #### Is Splatoon safe to use?
 - Splatoon is as safe to use as other tools like ACT, official Dalamud plugins, texture mods.
 Splatoon does not modifies any data in game in any way - it only reads it and displays additional overlay on top of the game.